-It’s a little harder to get to Cambodia (few people fly into the country itself…most fly into Bangkok and take a train or bus) and this creates a small barrier of entry.
-Seldom will you find someone specifically in Cambodia for a particular reason…most are just on the Southeast Asia circuit and find themselves here.
+It’s a little harder to get to Cambodia (few people fly into the country itself, most opting to fly into Bangkok and take a train or bus) and this creates a small barrier of entry.
+Seldom will you find someone specifically in Cambodia for a particular reason.
+Most are just on the Southeast Asia circuit and find themselves here.

 My Itinerary In Cambodia

 The first half of my week in Cambodia was unfortunately affected by a week-long food-poisoning episode contracted in Morocco.
 Following a week of trying to counter my sickness with lighter meds, I found a pharmacy and bought some antibiotics.
 After the nuclear option, I felt much better and was able to get out more.

 I spent the first six days in Siem Reap, the sleepy little town just south of Angkor Wat.
 It’s the perfect place for recovery: small, relatively quiet, and very cheap.
 If you do your research, you can find a bed for $5 and a good meal for $1.50.
 Any drink (beer, fruit smoothie, water, coffee) can be had for around $0.50.